aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 `meta.createdBy`: String.
 The developer or user responsible for creating the Z-JSON Instrument.

-`meta.createdOn`: String.
-The date of creation of the Z-JSON Instrument in the format 'YYYY-MM-DD'.
-Each new version of an instrument will have a new `createdOn` date.

-Small changes, such as bug fixes, that do not require the creation of a new version of an instrument should instead use `meta.lastUpdateOn` to track updates.

 `meta.createdWith`: String.
 The software or tool responsible for the creation of the ZJSON Instrument, i.e. the Instrument Builder module or some conversion script.

+`meta.dateCreatedOn`: String.
+The date of creation of the Z-JSON Instrument in the format 'YYYY-MM-DD'.
+Each new version of an instrument will have a new `dateCreatedOn` date.

+Small changes, such as bug fixes, that do not require the creation of a new version of an instrument should instead use `meta.dateLastUpdateOn` to track updates.

+`meta.dateLastUpdateOn`: String.
+The date at which small modifications that do not justify creating a new version, such as bug fixes, was last made.
+It follows the format 'YYYY-MM-DD'.

 `meta.defaultLanguage`: Required String.
 The default (human communication) language of the instrument, represented by an IETF BCP 47 (RFC 5646 Standard) language tag, e.g. "en-CA".